Oscaravis: New species

 The extinct Teratornithidae family originally included only five genera.
-However, its isolation as well as recent comparisons between the Cuban teratorn and Teratornis merriami (among others in the teratorn family) have convinced scientists to create a new sixth genus in the teratorn family, Oscaravis.
+However, its isolation as well as recent comparisons between the Cuban teratorn and Teratornis merriami (among others in the teratorn family) have convinced scientists to erect a new genus, Oscaravis.
 The Cuban teratorn, previously named Teratornis olsoni, is the only species in this new genus.
-Analysis of incomplete skeletons of Cuban teratorns were done, comparing them to Teratornis merriami, as well as some modern condors.
+Analysis of incomplete skeletons of Cuban teratorns were done, comparing them to T. merriami, as well as some modern condors.
 The comparisons showed differences in the bones.
 The Cuban teratorn did not have features especially typical to any specific species of teratorn.
-In many cases, its bones were larger than Teratornis merriami, supposedly its closest relative.
+In many cases, its bones were larger than T. merriami, supposedly its closest relative.
 Some of the differences in the fossil record suggest that some of the bones may have had slightly different functions.
 This clearly shows a differentiation in species.
 It seems that the Cuban teratorn, as the name suggests, was endemic to Cuba.